-Overall, implementing MLOps in an IoT edge company is important because IoT systems often involve relatively large volumes of data, high levels of complexity, and real-time decision-making and can help to ensure that machine learning models are developed and deployed efficiently and that they remain reliable and accurate over time.
+Overall, implementing MLOps in an IoT edge company is important because IoT systems often involve relatively large volumes of data, high levels of complexity, and real-time decision-making.
+They can help to ensure that machine learning models are developed and deployed efficiently and that they remain reliable and accurate over time.
 MLOps can help to ensure that everyone is working towards the same goals and that any issues or challenges can be identified and addressed in a timely manner.
 This can enable the company to leverage the data generated by its IoT edge devices to drive business decisions and gain a competitive advantage.

-Designing the MLOps system
+Designing the MLOps system on AWS

 It’s important to note that implementing MLOps practices can be challenging and may require significant investment in terms of time, resources, and expertise.
 Taking them into account, different cloud providers nowadays offer services and tools with many hypothetical scenarios and solutions, nevertheless, the reality is often far from what you read in blogs and articles.